• Skip to primary navigation

 What are Short Ribs

 Short ribs come from the lower rib cage of a cow and are known for their meatiness.
-When cooked slow they produce a rich melt in your mouth flavor.
-The upper ribs are what you would use if you were making BBQ ribs or spare ribs.
+When cooked slow they produce a rich melt-in-your mouth flavor.
+The upper ribs are what you would use if you were making BBQ beef ribs.
 Short ribs have more meat and fat which produce a great flavorful meat when cooked low and slow.

 How do you make Short Rib Chili